publiclab/Leaflet.DistortableImage/README.md

 This plugin has basic functionality, and is in production as part of MapKnitter, but there are [plenty of outstanding issues to resolve](https://github.com/publiclab/Leaflet.DistortableImage/issues).
 Please consider helping out!

+The recommended Google satellite base layer can be integrated using this Leaflet plugin: https://gitlab.com/IvanSanchez/Leaflet.GridLayer.GoogleMutant

 Here's a screenshot:

 ![screenshot](example.png)

 Check out this [simple demo](https://publiclab.github.io/Leaflet.DistortableImage/examples/index.html).

-##

 Download as zip or clone to get a copy of the Repo.

-To test the code, open index.html in your browser and click and drag the markers on the edges of the image.
+To test the code, open `index.html` in your browser and click and drag the markers on the edges of the image.
 The image will show perspectival distortions.

 ****

-##Setup
+## Setup

 1. From the root directory, run `npm install` or `sudo npm install`
 2. Open examples/index.html in a browser

-##Contributing
+## Contributing

 1. This project uses `grunt` to do a lot of things, including concatenate source files from /src/ to /DistortableImageOverlay.js.
 But you may need to install grunt-cli: `npm install -g grunt-cli` first.
 2. Run `grunt` in the root directory, and it will watch for changes and concatenate them on the fly.

 ****

-##To do:
+## To do:

 * there are some Chrome/Firefox bugs on Android
 * shift-drag (scale with no rotate) doesnt work if you shift first, only if you drag first
 * default to order by size -- maybe need a custom $L.customOrdering boolean?
 * [plenty of other issues](https://github.com/publiclab/Leaflet.DistortableImage/issues)

-##Lower priority:
+## Lower priority:

 * decide if we need to keep updating `_bounds`
 * create img.toGeoJSON() so we can send a concise description of an image to MapKnitter, plus properties: